steven-matison/dfhz_elk_mpack/README.md

 elasticsearch_mpack-2.6.0.0-9.tar.gz - HDP/HDF 2 Ambari 2.6 Mpack ELK 6.3.2 with sudo

-For more information about lifecycle of this Management Pack for Elasticsearch please see the following Hortonworks Articles:
+For more information about lifecycle of this Management Pack for Elasticsearch and how to install Elasticsearch using Ambari  please see the following Hortonworks Articles:

 https://community.hortonworks.com/articles/215078/how-to-install-elk-stack-632-in-ambari.html
 https://community.hortonworks.com/articles/242228/create-a-test-base-for-elk-stack-632.html